 Divorce mediation is an alternative for the lawsuit you are thinking of filing against your spouse.
 A lawsuit is going to drag your household into the courtroom.
 Your kids need to be standing testimony for many things.
 There are going to be harrowing moments when you need to balance your personal, professional, and the life you are leading while fighting a lawsuit against your spouse.
 Litigation in any form takes a toll on your emotional and financial aspects.
 You can always avoid litigation via divorce mediation.

 The divorce mediator is a third party with no personal interest

 Divorce mediation involves a divorce mediator who has no personal interest in the lives and assets of the couple.
 His only motive is to have an amicable settlement of the warring couple as soon as possible since this is going to be his professional win for himself.
 In case the couple goes in for litigation after mediation it is going to be seen in bad taste for the divorce mediator.

 Mediation does not work in a few cases

 Mediation does not work in all cases.
-Cases, where an abusive spouse is involved mediation, will not be possible.
+In cases, where an abusive spouse has involved mediation, will not be possible.
 A situation where one of the partners has been a chronic cheater in the relationship will not be able to survive the mediator’s room.
 For such situations, litigation is the only way left.
 Where one of the partners is being adamant on a few issues and is not ready for compromise divorce mediation should not be considered.